Photo © Lex International/Aude Catimel

 In 2009, Intondi was an associate professor of history at Seminole State College of Florida, where he taught United States, African American, and Latin American history.
 In the same year, Intondi was also named Director of Research for American University’s Nuclear Studies Institute in Washington, DC.
 As part of the Institute, Intondi annually traveled to Hiroshima and Nagasaki to teach American and Japanese students about nuclear weapons, meet with atomic bomb survivors, and work with local groups and officials on issues relating to nuclear disarmament.

 From 2013-2023, Intondi was a full professor at Montgomery College (MC) in Takoma Park, Maryland, where he taught U.S. and African American history.
 In 2018, Intondi founded MC’s Institute for Race, Justice, and Civic Engagement, which he directed until 2023.
 In his role as director, Intondi worked with Dave Zirin, Ilyasah Shabazz, D. Watkins, Jesse Hagopian, Desmond Meade, Sheena Meade, Etan Thomas, and many others in an effort to educate students on the importance of social justice and working to make MC, the community, and country more equitable and just for all.
-Currently, Intondi is a senior lecturer in the International Relations department at Webster University-Leiden, located in the Netherlands, co-host of the Minds Blown podcast, and Founder/CEO of The Black History in Amsterdam Tour company.
+From 2023-2024, Intondi was a senior lecturer in the International Relations department at Webster University-Leiden, located in the Netherlands.
+Intondi is currently a domestic affiliate scholar at the Reppy Institute for Peace and Conflict Studies at Cornell University and co-host of the Minds Blown podcast.

 Intondi has been researching, writing, and lecturing about the intersection of race and nuclear weapons for over twenty years.
 Described by Tom Hayden as a “brilliant book by a historian who is seeing the world with new eyes,” Intondi’s first book, African Americans Against the Bomb: Nuclear Weapons, Colonialism, and the Black Freedom Movement was published in 2015 with Stanford University Press.
 Since the publication of African Americans Against the Bomb, Intondi’s work on race and nuclear weapons has been featured by the Union of Concerned Scientists, the International Campaign to Abolish Nuclear Weapons (ICAN), Campaign for Nuclear Disarmament, Arms Control Association, Ploughshares Fund, Physicians for Social Responsibility, Peace Action, Pax Christi, and the Bulletin of Atomic Scientists, among others.
 He has appeared on various podcasts and radio shows, and has published articles in Huffpost, Outrider Foundation, Common Dreams, Boston Review, Arms Control Now, and Sojourners, as well as in peer reviewed journals.
 Intondi has been an invited speaker at Harvard, Princeton, Stanford, UC Santa Barbara, the University of Washington, University of Kentucky, Franklin & Marshall, MIIS, Syracuse University, MIT, and American University, the United Nations, and others.
 Intondi regularly works with organizations exploring ways to include more diverse voices in the nuclear disarmament movement.
 His most recent book, Saving the World From Nuclear War: The June 12, 1982 Disarmament Rally and Beyond with Johns Hopkins University Press explores the nuclear disarmament movement in the 1980s.